What is PsA?

 Psoriatic arthritis [pronounced sorr-eye-at-ick arth-rye-tis], also called PsA, is a chronic, or ongoing, immune-mediated (caused by the immune system*) inflammatory disease that affects the joints.1

-In PsA, the body’s immune system attacks its own joints1
+In PsA, the body’s immune system attacks its own joints2

-In people with PsA, the immune system targeting its own joints causes pain, swelling, fatigue and stiffness in the joints, which may restrict your movement and make it difficult to do simple things.1 PsA can affect many joints in the body or only a few – it’s different for everyone and can change over time.1,2 People with PsA may also have skin psoriasis.3
+In people with PsA, the immune system targeting its own joints causes pain, swelling, fatigue and stiffness in the joints, which may restrict your movement and make it difficult to do simple things.1 PsA can affect many joints in the body or only a few – it’s different for everyone.2 People with PsA may also have skin psoriasis.3

 How psoriatic arthritis affects the body4